orchestral/toolkit-docs/testbench-dusk/the-basic.md

 ```
 > **Note**: In contradiction with laravel documentation you **should not** use `Illuminate\Foundation\Testing\DatabaseMigrations` trait, as testbench-dusk handles rollbacks by its self

-To create the sqlite database you just need to run the following code:
+To create the SQLite database you just need to run the following code:

 ```bash
 vendor/bin/testbench-dusk package:create-sqlite-db